griderdm/KickLifeSupport/README.md

 The scrubber removes CO2 from the cabin, generating heat.
 LiOH is provided by a canister.
 One `LiOH Scrubber Canister` gives enough LiOH for about 9 hours per Kerbal -- 4.5 hours for two Kerbals, and 3 hours for three Kerbals.
 That means you need to bring extras if you're having a long mission.
 Store them in your Command Pod's inventory (they won't be pulled from a Kerbal's inventory).
 When the cabin runs out of LiOH, you can reload the scrubber if you have a canister onboard.
 The old canister's volume is converted to Waste stored in the Command Pod's waste tank.
 As LiOH gets used, it also becomes waste.
 The scrubber is EC-dependent and will only work if there's power to run the fan.
 ### Temperature Control
 Space is cold, and without something generating heat, the cabin temperature can drop dangerously low.
 Luckily, a spacecraft is just chock full of heat sources.
 For one, Kerbals themselves generate body heat.
-The CO2 scrubber also generates heat when it's in use (but the amount is fully dependent upon how much CO2 is being removed).
+The CO2 scrubber also generates heat when it's in use.
 Command Pod electronics also generate heat, such as the avionics package, the SAS and RCS computers, and even the environmental control system itself.
 A cabin heater is used in combination with a thermostat to keep the cabin at a comfortable 22 degrees Celsius.
+If the temperature climbs dangerously high, radiators can be automatically deployed.
 ### ElectricCharge and Electronics
 Almost everything onboard that is part of the life support system requires EC to run it.

 The entire Command Pod uses an Avionics package to allow command and control to occur.
 When it's on, it consumes EC and generates heat and the pod is controllable.
 Turn it off, and the pod is no longer controllable, but no heat gets generated and no EC is used.

 SAS and RCS also have independent electronics that are on when they are enabled (even if the stability wheels aren't running and the RCS isn't firing).
-Those electronics now run off of EC and generate heat when they are turned on.
+Those electronics now run off of EC and generate a small amount of heat when they are turned on.

 **WARNING:** This mod significantly increases power consumption to realistic levels.
-A standard Command Pod battery will only last about **1 hour** with all systems active.
-You **must** plan for power generation (Solar/Fuel Cells) even for short trips.
+A standard Command Pod battery will only last about **20 minutes** with all systems active.
+You **must** plan for power generation (Solar/Fuel Cells) even for short trips, or *lots* of battery.
 ### Causes of Death
 - **CO2 Toxicity:** Immediate death if Cabin CO2 reaches 10%.
 - **Suffocation:** Death if Oxygen runs out (Grace period: 2 minutes).